TheJumpCloud/support/ADMU/ReadMe.md

 [ADMU EXE Directory Link](https://github.com/TheJumpCloud/support/tree/master/ADMU/exe)

 If for example the .net4+ version is run on win7 system the user would see the following.

 ![image46](https://github.com/TheJumpCloud/support/blob/master/ADMU/images/img_46.png)

 ## Requirements
- The ADMU tool v1.0.0 requires the following to work
+ The ADMU tool requires the following to work:

- * GUI form requires system to be currently Domain bound (The system does NOT have to be actively connected to the Domain Controller).
+ * gui_jcadmu requires the system to be currently Domain bound (The system does NOT have to be actively connected to the Domain Controller).
  * A domain based profile must exist on the system to be converted to a local profile (conversion of local profile or azure profile to local profile will not currently work).

 ## EULA & Legal Explanation